 If you’re reading this, hopefully with vitriol in your heart about how black people deserve the same spaces to both cosplay and enjoy a medium that’s not even yours to gatekeep and dictate, then keep reading.
 I’m about to make another point.

 I’ve been reading too many complaints about “this can’t be manga if it isn’t Japanese” from a lot of people, more white followers of this medium than black, but still too many to ignore on that side.
-I’d like to refer to a tweet I was sent today by the user @NakimushiArt right here (Editors note: She also is a mangaka that works for the studio Concept Moon, a studio that has a plethora of black creators.
-Also follow her as she has a manga on the way sometime this year!) stating that you really don’t have the wherewithal to gatekeep anything.
+I’d like to refer to a tweet I was sent today by the user @NakimushiArt right here (Editors note: They also are a mangaka that works for the studio Concept Moon, a studio that has a plethora of black creators.
+Also follow them as they have a manga on the way sometime this year!) stating that you really don’t have the wherewithal to gatekeep anything.
 If anything, black people have skyrocketed most of the anime trends to date, mainly because we seldom illegally pirate anything we want to see grow.
 We created this and are deserving of this form of hype that comes from crossing over to Japanese culture when creating.
 Don’t blame us for making anything, blame yourselves on why you have to hate something you don’t even dive deep enough in.

 In short, it’s time to ignore the ones who tell us we cannot be in a space we helped build.
 It doesn’t matter if you “feel” like we don’t belong, we’ve proven time and time again we’re more accepted more than ever.
 We don’t even need to fill your spaces anymore with the abundance of black anime cons becoming more and more frequent and popular, it’s only a matter of time before we’re all the way crossed over.
 On that note, I’ll leave you all with a Twitter thread you must check out and don’t forget, subscribe to the site if you loved what you read and be sure to check out Clock Striker when it drops in February of next year!